Links to other Astronomy and IDL related sites

 User contributed library of routines.

 is available online.
-Mark Piper of Exelis VIS writes a blog
+Exelis VIS maintains a blog

 on programming, visualization and data analysis with IDL at